DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Fool."

 With her eyes cast downwards, she moved her fist towards bodyguard's chest area.
-What kind of emotions are conveyed by this gesture - wasn't clear to Kay.
+What kind of emotions are conveyed by this gesture - wasn't clear to Kai.
 This was something only two of them who spend multiple years together could understand.

 "So, Jeanne, what are you going to do?"